sd19spring/FlagQuest/README.md

 # LGBT Learning Journey
-LGBT Learning Journey is a rogue likegame created to spread awareness of lgbtq+ identities by integrating the elements of lgbtq+ flags into fun puzzles.
+LGBT Learning Journey is a rogue likegame created to spread awareness of LGBTQ+ identities by integrating the elements of LGBTQ+ flags into fun puzzles.
 As the game’s player, you wander through the dark woods, navigating around or overcoming obstacles to collect the different colors of your identity.
 As you collect each color, you’ll learn more about the